darioriverat/cloud-messaging-cli/docs/artifacts.md

 ## Notes

 - **Project Configuration**: The script automatically sets the GCP project using `gcloud config set core/project` if `GCP_PROJECT_ID` is provided
+- **Docker Authentication**: The `auth-docker-location` command configures Docker to authenticate with Google Cloud Artifact Registry for the specified location
 - **Location Requirement**: The `--location` parameter is required for creating repositories and pushing images, optional for tagging (defaults to `us-central1`)
 - **Repository Format**: Currently supports Docker format repositories
 - **Image Tagging**: The `tag-docker-image` command automatically constructs the full remote image name using the format: `{location}-docker.pkg.dev/{project-id}/{repository}/{remote-image}`